vendia/blog/posts/2022-10-14-what-is-customer-360-with-vendia.md

 Yes, at first glance, it’s not much different than an [Operational Data Store (ODS)](https://en.wikipedia.org/wiki/Operational_data_store) or an [Enterprise Data Hub (EDH)](https://en.wikipedia.org/wiki/Data_hub) built on a semi-structure data store (ex.
 [NoSQL DB](https://en.wikipedia.org/wiki/NoSQL)).
 However, insert stage left a new business need: Interface with partners, plural.
 The integrations to build, security to manage, data to deduplicate, and data to reconcile across partners becomes multiplied.
 The data development teams are then bogged down on undifferentiated value.
 If (or when) the technical landscape across these partners is not homogeneous, add months to the development timeline.

-With [Vendia](https://www.vendia.net/blog/venn-diagramming-vendia-share), it’s a few clicks to share data with partners Really.
+With [Vendia](https://www.vendia.net/blog/venn-diagramming-vendia-share), it’s a few clicks to share data with partners.
+Really.
 The schema is already established and the data exists with a golden record of the entity.
 With the use of [blockchain](https://www.vendia.net/blog/are-blockchains-databases), it also includes an immutable ledger, providing visibility into any changes made to any attribute at any time.

 All that’s needed is to invite one (or many!) partner(s) to own a [node](https://www.vendia.net/docs/share/terms-and-definitions).
 Data can be shared, real-time, across partners and [across clouds](https://www.vendia.net/blog/azure-eventing).